yeikos/js.url/README.md

 **URL.unbuild(url, location)**

-_url: string or attributes object._
+_url: string, attributes object or DOM element._

-_location: string or attributes object._
+_location: string, attributes object or DOM element._

 > Unbuilds URL to converting it into a attributes object and doing use location attributes.